-This behavior suggests that not only is ownership important, but so is the entire regulatory environment that governs and shapes how firms compete in a sector.
-The negative contribution to TFP of "new" non-state actors in state-dominated sectors-sectors in which profitability was actually rising suggests an entry process that is highly politicized and distorted, and in which political connections rather than how good a firm is likely matter most.
+This behaviour suggests that not only is ownership important, but so is the entire regulatory environment that governs and shapes how firms compete in a sector.
+The negative contribution to TFP of "new" non-state actors in state-dominated sectors--sector in which profitability was actually rising--suggests an entry process that is highly politicized and distorted, and in which political connections rather than how good a firm is likely matters most.
 Table 2, which reveals huge differences in outcomes among three (two-digit) industrial sectors in which state firms have been important, helps make the point further that ownership alone is not the problem.
 Clearly, there are sectors in which SOEs appear to be doing reasonably well.

 Unfortunately, data limitations do not allow comparable estimates of productivity for the post-2007 period.
-Estimates for 2013 at the two-digit level on capacity utilization rates recently reported by the State Council reveal, however, a significant overlap in sectors currently experiencing low capacity utilization rates with those we identified above having low (or negative) TFP growth between 1998 and 2007.
+Estimates for 2013 at the two-digit level on capacity utilization rates recently reported by the State Council reveal however a significant overlap in sectors currently experiencing low capacity utilization rates with those we identified above having low (or negative) TFP growth between 1998 and 2007.
 These include chemicals, ferrous and nonferrous metals, cement, electrical machinery and equipment, shipbuilding, and autos.
 Coincidentally, all of these sectors were included in the government's Top 10 Industries Revitalization Plan rolled out in 2009.
-For these sectors, capacity
+For these sectors, capacity utilization in 2013 was only 70 percent, compared to 85 percent or so for the rest of industry.
+In general, there appears to be a high correlation between problems of excess capacity and how "strategic" the sector is in the economy.